6D Rotation Representation For Unconstrained Head Pose Estimation: Abstract

 \section{Abstract}

 In this paper, we present a method for unconstrained end-to-end head pose estimation.
 We address the problem of ambiguous rotation labels by introducing the rotation matrix formalism for our ground truth data and propose a continuous 6D rotation matrix representation for efficient and robust direct regression.
-This way, our method can learn the full rotation appearance which is contrary to previous approaches that restrict the pose prediction to a narrow-angle for satisfactory results.
+This way, our method can learn the full rotation appearance which exceeds the capabilities of previous approaches that restrict the pose prediction to a narrow-angle for satisfactory results.
 In addition, we propose a geodesic distance-based loss to penalize our network with respect to the \textit{SO}(3) manifold geometry.
 Experiments on the public AFLW2000 and BIWI datasets demonstrate that our proposed method significantly outperforms other state-of-the-art methods by up to 20\%.
-We open-source our training and testing code along with our pre-trained models: \url{https://github.com/thohemp/6DRepNet}.
+We open-source our training and testing code along with our trained models: \url{https://github.com/thohemp/6DRepNet}.